paper-leaf/alton/README.md

 4. You have options for a couple different layouts right out of the box.
 5. It's lightweight, easy to implement, and not CPU intensive.

-## What is scrollJacking? ##
+## What is "ScrollJacking"? ##
-scrollJacking is meant to provide options for those times when full page scroll doesn't make sense.
-We've added the option for having a header and footer area that you can scroll to, and also a featured-header single scroll.
+Scrolljacking is basically means we replace native scrolling (what you're used to) with targeted scrolling: when the user initiates a scroll, either with their mouse or keyboard, scrolljacking takes them to an exact vertical point on the screen (for example, the top of the next content container).

 ## Compatibility ##
-This plugin has been tested on IE8+.
-With jQuery 1.7+.
-Anything less and you're on your own.
+This plugin has been tested on IE8+ and with jQuery 1.7+.
+Anything less and you're on your own – sorry!

 ## Quick start ##
-### Featured Scroll ###
+### Bookend Functionality ###
-The Idea behind featured scroll is that you have a header and footer section with a featured area of projects or something in the middle.
+The Idea behind *Bookend* functionality is that you have a header and footer sections ("bookends"), with a featured area of projects or something in the middle.
+The "featured area of projects" in the middle section are all 100% height, whereas the bookends can be whatever height you'd like them to be.
+[Here's a demo of Bookend.](#)

-Here is an example for all the options available for featuredScroll:
+Here is an example for all the options available for *Bookend*:

 First ensure you have the proper HTML structure: